Capdown: Career

-The final line-up included: Jake Sim-Fielding (vocals and saxophone), Boob Goold (bass guitar), Keith Minter (vocals and guitar), Tim Macdonald (drums) and a new addition, Andrew "Eddie" Hunt (keyboards/samples).
+The final line-up consisted of Jake Sims-Fielding (vocals and saxophone), Robin "Boob" Goold (bass guitar), Keith Minter (guitar and vocals), Tim Macdonald (drums) and a new addition, Andrew "Eddie" Hunt (keyboards/samples).

-They released an album on 5 February 2007, entitled Wind Up Toys on Fierce Panda Records.
+They released their final album on 5 February 2007, entitled Wind Up Toys on Fierce Panda Records.

 The band split up after their final UK tour, which was due to be 9 November 2007, in their home town of Milton Keynes.
-However their 'final show' took place on 7 June 2008, at the Pitz club in Milton Keynes, following a 'warm up' at the Kingston Peel on 5 June 2008.
+However their 'final show' took place on 7 June 2008, at the Pitz club in Milton Keynes, following a 'warm up' at the Peel in Kingston upon Thames on 5 June 2008.

-It was announced on 16 February 2010 through punktastic.com, that Capdown were to reform exclusively for the Slam Dunk Festival, held in London and Leeds on 29 and 30 May that year.
-However, the band also played at the Rebellion Festival in Blackpool, between 4 and 6 August 2011.
-In addition, they appeared at Hevy Fest in Kent, between 5 and 8 August 2011 and at the Reading and Leeds Festival on 27-28 August 2011.
+It was announced in 2010 that Capdown were to reform exclusively for the Slam Dunk Festival, held in London and Leeds on 29 and 30 May that year.
+However, the band also played at the Rebellion Festival in Blackpool on 6 August 2011.
+In addition, they appeared at the Hevy Music Festival in Kent, between 5 and 8 August 2011 and at the Reading and Leeds Festival on 27–28 August 2011.
+In December 2014 the band played together with Me First and the Gimme Gimmes and The Skints on the Jägermeister Music Tour.

-In September 2021, the band played Slam Dunk Festival in Leeds and Hatfield, United Kingdom.
+In May 2012, 2014, 2016, 2018, and September 2021, the band played at the Slam Dunk Festival in Leeds and Hatfield, United Kingdom.

 Other projects

 Following the original demise of Capdown, both Goold and Macdonald worked on a new band, The Maccalites, alongside Simon Wells from Snuff/Southport.
-Goold, Minter and Macdonald are also members of rock band This Contrast Kills and The GetGone.
+Goold, Minter and Macdonald are also members of rock band This Contrast Kills.

-As of 2013 Tim Macdonald has been playing drums in the U.K Hardcore band Menshevik along with Steve Pitcher of Vanilla Pod, Dan Hawcroft previously of Whizzwood and Robert Dempsey of Mustard City Rockers.

-Since 2012 Robin Goold has been working on The GetGone with Ben Hyman, David Lloyd (1000 Hz) and Rob Blay.
-The band have released the 5 track 'Stories and Ruses' E.P in 2013, and their debut album 'One thousand ways to live' in April 2016.
+Since 2012 Robin Goold and Tim Macdonald have been working on The GetGone with Ben Hyman, David Lloyd (1000 Hz) and Rob Blay.
+The band have released the 5 track Stories and Ruses EP in 2013, and their debut album One Thousand Ways To Live in April 2016.
 Both recorded and produced by Capdown's Keith Minter.

+As of 2013 Tim Macdonald has been playing drums in the UK Hardcore band Menshevik along with Steve Pitcher of Vanilla Pod, Dan Hawcroft previously of Whizzwood and Robert Dempsey of Mustard City Rockers.